ExclamationLabs/connector-grafana/README.md

 # Initial Design Consideration

 Organization focus objects are used in this solution to represent Grafana “viewer” administrator lists within midPoint.
 It is advised that consideration be given to a design for management of these organization objects.
 For example, the simplest approach would be to store all organization objects under one root in an org hierarchy.
 However, this simplest of approaches may not meet your needs if you are administering one midPoint instance that manages multiple Grafana Data sources’ lists or that manages orgs which aren’t Grafana lists at all.
-In this scenario, it would not be uncommon to adopt a design where each Grafana datasource will be represented as organization objects to be managed under a distinct org root: one org root for each kind of datasource.
+In this scenario, it would not be uncommon to adopt a design where each Grafana data source will be represented as organization objects to be managed under a distinct org root: one org root for each kind of datasource.
 It bears repeating that it may be important to also consider discerning orgs between those representing Grafana lists and orgs that have nothing to do with Grafana.
 The choice is yours to make in order to best meet your enterprise’s needs.
-If you are indeed managing multiple Grafana Data sources and prefer to hierarchically manage the organization focus objects under a single root, then please consider making use of midPoint’s “intent” feature along with use of org attribute(s) that convey each org’s Grafana datasource.
+If you are indeed managing multiple Grafana Data sources and prefer to hierarchically manage the organization focus objects under a single root, then please consider making use of midPoint’s “intent” feature along with use of org attribute(s) that convey each org’s Grafana data source.

 # Grafana: Configuring the midPoint Resource Connection